deephyper/deephyper/docs/tutorials/nas.rst

                 __init__.py
                 load_data.py
                 problem.py
-                architecture.py
+                search_space.py

 We will illustrate the NAS problem definition using a regression example.
-We will use polynome function to generate training and test data and run a NAS to find the best architecture for this experiment.
+We will use polynome function to generate training and test data and run a NAS to find the best search_space for this experiment.

 Create a python package
 =======================